SMAP: 2016: Disbandment

 It was certified triple Platinum on December 27 in its first week and was certified Diamond on January 10 during its third week, denoting physical sales of one million copies.
 The album stayed at number one for two consecutive weeks.

 On December 26, 2016, the final episode of their weekly variety program, SMAPxSMAP, was aired.
 The five-hour-long episode was aired in a clip show format, primarily consisting of excerpts from past episodes that aired during the past twenty years since its debut on April 15, 1996.
 SMAP's last singing performance as a group, which was taped on December 1, 2016, was aired at the end of the program.
 They sang their mega-hit song, "The One and Only Flower in the World" (世界に一つだけの花).
 At the ending credits, a heartwarming video of SMAP taking photos with the program's staff was shown.

 On December 28, 2016, SMAP released their second video album, Clip!
 Smap!
 Complete Singles, through DVD and Blu-ray, featuring all sixty-three music videos the band made during their twenty-five-year-long career.
 The DVD sold 192,000 copies and the Blu-ray sold 189,000 copies during its first week of release and debuted at number one simultaneously, giving the band their ninth number one DVD.
 Both stayed at number one for two consecutive weeks, becoming the first DVD and Blu-ray to reach number one for two weeks, since the official Blu-ray charts started in Japan in 2008.
 It was certified Platinum during its second week.
 After they disbanded, they sent the farewell messages to their fans.

+In 2023, Nakai got in "trouble" with a woman and tried to pay her off, an arrangement in which Fuji Television executives were complicit.